Can grandparents buy life insurance for their grandchildren?

 • Transferring policy ownership from yourself to a grandchild can sometimes remove the policy from your estate (if applicable) and avoid federal estate taxes.

-• You can gift the new owner money each year (up to a certain amount before being subject to federal gift taxes) to help cover the cost of the premiums.
+• You can gift the new policy owner money each year (up to a certain amount before being subject to federal gift taxes) to help cover the cost of the premiums.

 • If you die within three years of transferring ownership, the value of the life insurance policy would be included in your estate.
 The policy may be subject to estate taxes.